trallard/airflow-tutorial/source/setup.rst

 you can go to `this site <https://signup.live.com//?wt.mc_id=PyCon-github-taallard>`_  to register the email and proceed.

 4. Confirm your email address.
 You will then be asked to add the promo code that you were sent by your instructor.
 Do not close or refresh the window until you have received a confirmation that this has been successful.

 .. image:: _static/4.jpg

 5. Activate your subscription: click on the activate button and fill in the personal details

-Again once completed, do not refres the window until you see this image
+Again once completed, do not refresh the window until you see this image

 .. image:: _static/12.png

-At this point your subscription will be ready, click on Get started to go to your Azure portal
+At this point, your subscription will be ready, click on Get started to go to your Azure portal